VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Philosophy

-  This class?
-Well it was an experience.
+  This class was an *experience*.
 It was 5pm to 8pm iirc, and trying to force yourself to care about basic philosophy for three hours straight is a bit brutal.
 I did find the class interesting though and am glad I took it.
 Plus, the 10 minute break the prof allowed in the middle was just barely enough for me to max-speed penny board to Wendy's, grab a meal to go and scarf it down before he started teaching again.

 ## 7 - Senior, Fall '19